totosan/ColorTimer/docs/STRUCTURE.md

 6. **Modern Tooling**: ESLint, Prettier, and build scripts included

 ## 🔧 Path Configuration

+### Development File Sync

+The project uses a development sync system where:
+- Source files are in `src/` (the authoritative source)
+- During development, `scripts/dev-sync.js` copies `src/` files to `public/src/`
+- The `public/` directory is served during development
+- Production builds use files from `src/` directly

+This allows for a clean separation between development serving and source code management.

+### File Path Notes
+- Edit files in `src/` directory (these are your source files)
+- The `public/src/` files are auto-generated copies for development serving
+- Never edit files directly in `public/src/` as they will be overwritten

 - **Development**: Files in `public/` reference `../src/` for CSS/JS
 - **Production**: Build process updates paths to `assets/` for optimized files